-Tea for you may be only about the taste, and you love the robust and strong nature of a hearty builders brew or a malty Assam or Yorkshire Gold.
-On the other hand perhaps a weaker tea with a refreshing slice of lemon or the fragrant scent of Earl Grey might be your thing.
-Whatever the reason is that you love to drink Tea; for the energy it brings, the calmness or the clarity of mind or perhaps the slimming effect of green tea. or the profusion of other health benefits.
-We are certainly not alone as famous actors, writers, musicians, rock stars, politicians, and poets claim Tea as their favourite beverage.
+Tea for you may be just about the taste, and you love the robust, strong nature of a hearty builders brew or a malty Assam or Yorkshire Gold.
+On the other hand, perhaps a weaker tea with a refreshing slice of lemon or the fragrant scent of Earl Grey.
+Whatever the Tea you love to drink or the reason; for the energy it brings, the calmness or the clarity of mind or perhaps the slimming effect of green tea. or the profusion of other health benefits.
+We are certainly not alone as many famous actors, writers, musicians, rock stars, politicians, and poets claim Tea as their favourite beverage.

-Dostoevsky, considered one of the world’s greatest writers, and George Orwell are two avid tea drinkers who were particularly fastidious about how they liked to make their Tea.
+Dostoevsky is considered one of the world’s greatest writers, and George Orwell is two avid tea drinkers who were particularly fastidious about how they liked to make their Tea.

 There are few scenes in Jane Austen’s, novels where characters are not referencing tea.
 The tea scene provides the author with an opportunity for the characters to interact over the ritual of a lavish Afternoon tea.
 Many a murder scene in Agatha Christie’s stories have occurred over tea, at dinner or after dinner when the ladies retire to drink tea and talk.

 Similarly her character Poirot is often seen sipping on his tisane – herbal infusions.
-His constitution being far too fastidious to require a strong black Indian tea like George Orwell.
+His constitution is far too fastidious to require a strong black Indian tea like George Orwell.

 Winston Churchill is quoted as saying that tea was as important to the Second World War effort as bullets and more recently David Walliams writes in his novel ‘Mr Stink’ the truth about the English